itacentury/CenturyPackageBO1/README.md

     after killing one of them and the final killcam starts.

+Toggle timer (Only available in azza)

+    Pause or resume the game timer.

 Add bot

     Adds one bot at a time.
 The bot always spawns on the enemy (other) team.

-Toggle timer

-    Pause or resume the game timer.

 Fast last (Only in TDM)